How to Block Disposable Email Addresses Effectively

 Whitelisting can backfire - excluding valid users if you're not careful.

 Honestly, both of these approaches are kinda blunt instruments.
 You need something a little more... nuanced.
+This is where a combination of real-time verification and proactive list maintenance comes into play, offering a more sophisticated defense against disposable emails.

 Up next, we'll get into some fancier techniques to deal with this mess.